-Why use a sport psychology assessment tool?
+Why use a mental performance assessment tool?

-I am often why I use a sport psychology assessment tool.
+I am often why I use a mental performance assessment tool.
 The first response is because it allows me to get a lot of information in a brief period of time.
 Most of the information I would eventually figure out, but it would take approximately 40 hours of talking!
 That’s a lot of time.
 An assessment tool allows me to jump right into what we need to do and take action rather than spending the time with the individual collecting information.
 Now there are a lot of assessment tools out there, the one I choose to use is called The Attentional and Interpersonal Style (TAIS) Inventory.
 So for this week I wanted to share with you what TAIS is and why I use it in my work with clients.
 The information below is what I give all prospective clients so they know the benefits of the assessment.

 The Attentional and Interpersonal Style (TAIS) inventory measures the ways that individuals concentrate and interact with others; those concentration skills and interpersonal characteristics are the building blocks of performance.